betaglot/plantabeta/docs/dev/DevOverview.md

 # 🛠 <dev>Research and Development</dev>

-Put(Plant) is constantly being expanded and improved.
-Put(Plant) is being developped during the offseason of tree planting in Canada.
-Put(Plant) will be tested in the field between late April and early August.
+PlantaBeta is constantly being expanded and improved.
+PlantaBeta is being developped during the offseason of tree planting in Canada.
+PlantaBeta will be tested in the field between late April and early August.
 Nothing is set in stone.

 ## Contact